Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 Several types of distribution shift can occur:

-• Covariate shift: P(X) changes but P(Y|X) stays the same.
+• Covariate shift.
+P(X) changes while P(Y|X) remains constant.
 The input distributions differ but the relationship between inputs and outputs is preserved.
-This is the most common scenario for cobots — the sensor data distributions differ across brands, but the definition of “anomaly” remains consistent.
+This is the most common scenario for cobots: sensor data distributions differ across brands, while the definition of “anomaly” remains consistent.

-• Label shift: P(Y) changes but P(X|Y) stays the same.
+• Label shift.
+P(Y) changes while P(X|Y) remains constant.
 The prior probability of classes changes.
-For example, one brand might have a 2% anomaly rate while another has 5%.
+For example, one brand may have a 2% anomaly rate while another has 5%.

-• Concept drift: P(Y|X) changes — the same input means different things in different domains.
-This is rare for same-structure cobots but could occur if different brands define “normal operating range” differently.
+• Concept drift.
+P(Y|X) changes—the same input has different meanings in different domains.
+This is rare for same-structure cobots but can arise when different brands define “normal operating range” differently.

 Key Unsupervised Domain Adaptation Methods